duongnv1996/FileChooser/README.md

 # SimpleFileExplore
-Support choose a folder or file easier
+Support choose the path of a folder or file easier